zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2025-06-13-ai-powerelectronics-log.md

 Here in this blog, I will record what has happened to my field of expertise, power electronics, before AI really took our place.

 ## Using AI to assist design
+- Gemini-Cli: it's huge.
+It has lots power, but it also needs lots of power, and it seems to acquire so from you, secretly.
+I would be very cautious of using this tool -- it can do so many things without you knowing about it.

 ## Using AI to assist control